GuilhE/JsonBroadcaster/README.md

 - Clone this project and type `./gradlew :androidApp:installDebug` in the terminal;
 - Download the sample `.apk` and install it.
 Get it [here](./artifacts/matchday.apk).

-You can use the following code to get you started:
+The `applicationId` is _com.matchday_ and you can use the following payload to get you started:
 ```json
 {
    "home":{